 My first time making macarons and they came out great 😍

 I'm so glad to hear that, Jasmine!
-Macarons can be tricky sometimes, but they're so fun to make.
+Macarons can be tricky sometimes, but they're so fun to make (and so satisfying when they turn out well).